Hello everyone! 🙂

-The film has T’Challa/Black Panther becoming the new king of Wakunda in Africa.
+The film has T’Challa/Black Panther becoming the new king of Wakanda in Africa.
 T’Challa carries on the good work of his father to preserve peace and stop unrest in his kingdom.
 But his position as king becomes threatened.
 Someone from his father’s dark past attempts to claim the throne himself.

 ‘Black Panther’ mostly features an African-American cast of black actors and actresses.
 As well as Chadwick Boseman, there’s Michael B. Jordan as Killmonger, Black Panther’s nemesis and Lupitia Nyong’o, who’s recently appeared in the ‘Star Wars’ sequels, as Nakia, Black Panther’s former lover.

 There’s Danai Gurira as Okoye, who serves as the head of T’Challa’s bodyguards and there’s Daniel Kaluuya, who was in the ‘Doctor Who’ episode ‘Planet of the Dead’ and ‘Johnny English Reborn’ as W’Kabi.
-There’s Letitia Wright as Shuri, T’Challa’s sister who designs Wakunda’s new technology and Angela Bassett as Ramonda, T’Challa’s mother.
+There’s Letitia Wright as Shuri, T’Challa’s sister who designs Wakanda’s new technology and Angela Bassett as Ramonda, T’Challa’s mother.
 There’s also Forest Whitaker as elder statesman Zuri.

 I was pleased to see Martin Freeman, who played Bilbo Baggins in ‘The Hobbit’ trilogy, return as Everett K. Ross.
-There’s also Andy Serkis, who played Gollum in ‘The Hobbit’ and ‘The Lords of the Rings’ films, as the villainous Ulysses Klaue.
+There’s also Andy Serkis, who played Gollum in ‘The Hobbit’ and ‘The Lord of the Rings’ films, as the villainous Ulysses Klaue.
 Andy Serkis is very good playing a bad guy, isn’t he?
 Both he and Martin Freeman share a scene in this.
 I was expecting the two to do another riddles game. 😀

 The visuals for ‘Black Panther’ are pretty good and the action sequences are very engaging to watch.
-I was intrigued to see how the ‘Marvel Cinematic Universe’ did a superhero movie filled with Africian mysticism and legend.
+I was intrigued to see how the ‘Marvel Cinematic Universe’ did a superhero movie filled with African mysticism and legend.
 It holds up pretty well and the storytelling was very compelling to enjoy here.

 ‘Black Panther’ is a pretty good superhero movie to watch.
 I enjoyed watching it and I’m sure you will too.
 It sets off the 10th anniversary of the ‘Marvel Cinematic Universe’ to good start.
 I especially enjoyed the performances of the cast led by Chadwick Boseman who is very good as Black Panther.